-10. Explain that the connected patterns students have been exploring are together a phenomenon called climate change, the changes from the rapid rise in global temperatures seen in the last 150 years.
+10. Explain that students have been describing the causes and effects of climate change, the changes from the rapid rise in global temperatures seen in the last 150 years.
 Show the video Climate Change Definition (0:31) to further define the term.